adbertin/salaryConvergence/README.md

 ### Part 1: Benchmark Estimation

 In Part 1 of the project, we aimed to improve the baseline model developed by Dr. Cashmere Flow by enhancing the estimation of PPP-adjusted wages using macroeconomic and institutional variables.For this part, we worked on Costa Rica, Colombia, Greece, Mexico, and Luxembourg.
-We thought of different variableas as hypotheses, by performing a country-level analysis for each country of the basket.
-Before coding, we had to verify that each series runs cleanly from about 2000–2020, check its coverage and quality, as inidcated.
+We thought of different variables as hypotheses, by performing a country-level analysis for each country of the basket.
+Before adding our new variables to the existing code, we had to verify that each series ran cleanly from 2000–2020, check its coverage and quality, as indicated.

 Following the Country Level Analysis for ach country, the original model we were provided with was refined through Ordinary Least Squares (OLS) regression, comparing the original estimated wages to the true OECD benchmark using relevant context-specific variables.